kaiwalya1610/ohlcDataFetchnStore/README.md

   - `User=root`: Runs as root user
   - `WorkingDirectory`: Sets the working directory for script execution
   - `ExecStart`: Command to execute (full path to Python and script)
+  - `ExecStartPost`: Command to run after successful completion of ExecStart
   - `StandardOutput=journal`: Redirects stdout to systemd journal
   - `StandardError=journal`: Redirects stderr to systemd journal